code11/engine/docs/docs/best-practices.md

   editing: "editing"
 }
 ```

-When using an `Enum`, prefer using a string Enum.

 ### Convention for naming variables:
 - `observe`: the final name in the path or an interpretation of that value: